Tag Archives: Giants Ridge

 Biking Opportunities in the Iron Range

 There are several opportunities for biking in the Iron Range.
-If you’re into mountain biking, it’s just a matter of where you want to go first with four different systems to choose from.
+If you’re into mountain biking, it’s just a matter of where you want to go first, with four different systems to choose from.
 You can also extend your adventure using the Mesabi Trail to connect to various forest and mining roads.

 The Mesabi Trail

-Besides mining, bicycle tourism is the other attraction that connects the communities.
-An amazing adventure in its own right, the trail takes you through the beautiful northern Minnesota trees, hills, wildlife, and more.
-With so many scenic views, there’s no doubt you’ll be stopping to take a picture to add to your memories.
+Besides mining, bicycle tourism is the other attraction that connects the communities here.
+A fantastic adventure in its own right, the Mesabi Trail takes you through the beautiful northern Minnesota forests full of nature and wildlife.
+And with so many scenic views, there is no doubt you will want to stop to take a picture or two to share your experience here.

-And don’t forget the Great River Energy Mesabi Trail Tour in 2022.
+And don’t forget the Great River Energy Mesabi Trail Tour.
 Ride for fun or ride for the challenge.
-Either way, mark your calendar for Saturday, August 20, 2022, for the most fun you can have on two wheels!
+Either way, mark your calendar for Saturday, August 5, 2023, for the most fun you can have on two wheels!

 With several mountain bike parks there is something for every skill level.